If you’re in the market for an online piano method, you’ve likely come across Pianoforall.

 It begins by stating the primary principle of Pianoforall – that it’s important to lay a foundation of chords and rhythms before building improv, melody composition, and sight-reading skills beyond that.

-It introduces you to the notes on the keyboard and then jumps immediately into playing some basic three-note chords, reminded you that like learning guitar, it’s more important to play than to worry about the theory at this early stage.
+It introduces you to the notes on the keyboard and then jumps immediately into playing some basic three-note chords, reminding you that, like learning guitar, it’s more important to play than to worry about the theory at this early stage.

 Book One also introduces musical notation, including rests and basic rhythm.

-While most traditional curriculums spend a while on note-naming and rhythm exercises, this section moves quickly.
-You’ll likely need to keep revisiting it to make sense of later exercises.
+While most traditional curriculums spend a while on note-naming and rhythm exercises, this section moves quickly, which will be a problem for some who may need to keep revisiting it.

-The rest of the book progresses by teaching you a family of chords and introducing a rhythm associated with popular music, which you can use with the chords to play a song.
+The rest of the book progresses by teaching you a family of chords and introducing various rhythms associated with popular music, which you can use with the chords to play a song.

-All in all, you’ll learn ten rhythms and eleven basic chords in Book One.
+All in all, you’ll learn 15 rhythms and 11 basic chords in Book One.

-The chords are taught with the assumption that you will be reading chord symbols in songbooks, like guitar players do.
-Therefore, it shows you what to play when you encounter seventh chord or slash chord symbols.
+The chords are taught with the assumption that you will be reading chord symbols in songbooks, like guitar players do, and shows you what to play when you encounter seventh chord or slash chord symbols.

-By the end of the book, you should be able to play the chords and rhythms of several popular songs while you and/or a friend sing the melody.
+By the end of the book, you should be able to play the chords and rhythms of several popular songs while you and/or a friend sing the melody, and you may even feel brave enough to improvise a bit!

-You should also be able to play the short and lovely “Amazing Broken Chord Ballad.”
+You should also be able to play the short and lovely “Amazing Broken Chord Ballad.”, introduced as one of the ‘melodic interludes’ to break up the learning.

 Book Two: Blues & Rock n Roll